 Medical Elective in Ghana

 Head over to Ghana in West Africa and gain fantastic medical experience in a professional setting!
 This medical work experience internship is ideal if you are considering studying medicine at university, or are currently training in the medical field as part of your elective.
-Students from around the world join our internship programme, which is designed specifically to give unparalleled experience working in some of Ghana’s top hospitals and clinics, and valuable insight into the medical services that exist in Africa and the issues they face.
+This excellent programme will provide you with unparalleled experience working in some of Ghana’s top hospitals and clinics, and valuable insight into the medical services that exist in Africa and the issues they face.
 Plus, during your time off from your placement, you can explore more of Ghana and Africa.
 The best of both worlds!

 Interested and want to find out more?
 Download more trip information and detailed itinerary HERE!